 - 193. During his employment as a plumber and plumbing investigator with the Water Department, Henry was discriminated against on the basis of his race.
-Henry was dissuaded from applying for promotions and denied promotions for which he was qualified by the racist and discriminatory actions of the Defendants.
+Henry was dissuaded from applying for promotions and denied promotions for which he was qualified by the racist and discriminatory actions of the Defendant.
 Because of his race and despite his seniority, Henry was denied overtime. - 194.
-Henry applied for the open position of foreman, and was denied the position because of his race, even though he met the job requirements, , while Caucasian employees with less experience were promoted.
-Henry was dissuaded from applying for the position of foreman again because he was informed that Caucasians had been preselected for the position(s) and that his application would be a waste of his time and effort. - 195.
-Henry was denied overtime, while similarly situated Caucasian employees were assigned overtime.
-Henry was denied overtime for years based on the racist practices and policies of Defendants.
+Henry applied for the open position of foreman, and was denied the position because of his race, even though he met the job requirements, while Caucasian employees with less experience were promoted.
+Henry was dissuaded from applying for the position of foreman again because he was informed that Caucasians had been preselected for the position(s) and that his application would be a waste of his time and effort.

+- employees were assigned overtime.
+Henry was denied overtime for years based on the racist practices and policies of Defendant.
 Henry received approximately two overtime shifts over a period of three to five years, and those instances were on holidays when Henry did not want the overtime because he would already have been paid for that day.
-Henry was suddenly given some overtime after June 2017, when one of the racist supervisors was terminated and the allegations of this lawsuit were brought forward.
-In contrast to the prior years, Henry suddenly received overtime more than thirty-seven times between June 2017 and December 2017.
-The assignment of overtime to Caucasian employees, and not to African-American employees, was endorsed and encouraged by the Defendants.

-- 196. Henry was humiliated, harassed, denied opportunities for advancement and additional pay. - 197.
-Henry's wages were suppressed and he lost income because of racial discrimination that was orchestrated, endorsed and encouraged by Defendants.
+Henry was given some overtime after June 2017, when one of the racist supervisors was terminated and the allegations of this lawsuit were brought forward.
+In contrast to the prior years, Henry received overtime more than thirty-seven times between June 2017 and December 2017.
+The assignment of overtime to Caucasian employees, and not to African-American employees, was endorsed and encouraged by the Defendant's Caucasian leadership. - 196.
+Henry was humiliated, harassed, denied opportunities for advancement and additional pay. - 197.
+Henry's wages were suppressed and he lost income because of racial discrimination that was orchestrated, endorsed and encouraged by Defendant's Caucasian leadership.